Lithill/New-Egg-Champion-Website/readme.md

 ### W3C Validator

-The W3C validator was used to validate the HTML on all pages of the website.
-It was also used to validate CSS in the style.css file.
+The [W3C HTML Validator](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
+The [W3C CSS Validator](https://jigsaw.w3.org/) was used to validate CSS in the style.css file.

 * [Index Page HTML](assets/images/html-checker-index.png)
 * [News Page HTML](assets/images/html-checker-news.png)